team294/team294.com/content/about/about.md

       body: >-
         The Programming Sub-Team at Beach Cities Robotics handles all coding tasks, ensuring efficient coordination with other sub-teams.
-We integrate and communicate with the robot’s components, using data from motors and gyroscopes to navigate precisely and enhance scoring accuracy.
+We use data from motors and gyroscopes to navigate precisely and enhance accuracy.
 We work with the design team to program new features and with the drive team to design control layouts and LED signaling.
 For the autonomous period, we collaborate with the strategy team to program